Operator splitting for dissipative delay equations: Introduction

 \section{Introduction}

+From its very beginning, operator semigroup theory has played an important role in explaining the convergence of numerical methods, see the seminal paper by Lax and Richtmyer \cite{Lax-Richtmyer}, or the monograph by Butzer and Behrens \cite{Butzer-Berens}.

+The Lie--Trotter product formula and its generalizations to nonlinear semigroups play a central role in semigroup theory, as witnessed in the monographs by Goldstein \cite{Goldstein_book} or by Engel and Nagel \cite{Engel-Nagel}.
+And this product formula is widely used in numerical analysis under the name of operator splitting.

+Our aim is to investigate the convergence of the Lie--Trotter product formula (or operator splitting) for nonlinear partial differential equations with delay.

-Partial differential equations with delay play an increasingly important role in modeling physical, chemical, economical, etc. phenomena, since it is quite natural to assume that past occurrences effect the model.
+Such equations play an important role in modeling physical, chemical, economical, etc.~phenomena, because it is quite natural to assume that past occurrences effect the model.
 For further motivation see for example the monographs by Wu \cite{Wu} or B\'{a}tkai and Piazzera \cite{Batkai-Piazzera}.

 There has been lots of work describing the asymptotic behavior and regularity of solutions, as well as in the numerical analysis of ordinary differential equations with delay, see for example the monograph by Bellen and Zennaro \cite{Bellen-Zennaro}.
 The numerical analysis of partial differential equations with delay, however, seems to be in its infancy.
-The present paper aims to contribute to this topic in analyzing an operator splitting procedure for nonlinear partial differential equations with delay.
+There are only sporadic works on this subject, like the interesting results of Jackiewicz, Mead, and Zubik--Kowal \cite{jz,mz} on the pseudospectral method.
+The present paper aims to contribute to this topic by analyzing an operator splitting procedure for nonlinear partial differential equations with delay.